ekvernevik/FYS1120/README.md

 # FYS1120
-Codes and assignments in electromagnetism
+Weekly tasks, codes and assignments in electromagnetism.